rtk-rnjn/Parrot/extra/tutorials/roadmaps/cpp/106-structuring-codebase/100-scope/index.md

 int main() {
     localExample();
-    // std::cout << localVar << std::endl; //error: ‘localVar’ was not declared in this scope
+    // std::cout << localVar << std::endl; //error: ‘localVar' was not declared in this scope
 }
 ```